g0v/tweet-html-diff/README.md

 ## Setup: cronjobs

-There are 2 kinds of jobs, one who collect new corpus, the other who figures out what's "new" and post the new content to a notification channel.
+Programs are split into 3 kinds of roles, one who collect new corpus, one who figures out what are new entries, the other who post something to a notification channel.

 These are the ones that collect new corpus

 - collect-html-diff.pl
 - collect-text-diff.pl

-In crontab:
+The one that derives what are new entries:

-    */15 * * * * perl -Mlib=/app/tweet-html-diff/local/lib/perl5 /app/tweet-html-diff/collect-html-diff.pl
+- spew-new-entries

-These are the ones that sends notifications
+The ones that post entries to a notification channel

 - feed-to-console.pl
 - feed-to-feedro.pl